Ch4s3r/rust-meetup/slides/slides.md

 <v-clicks>

+- Runs on any Kubernetes
+- Only one small kubernetes yaml
 - Just needs a docker image (can run anything)
-- Only one small kubernetes yaml
+- Shuts down pods when not used

 </v-clicks>